 I had the pleasure of seeing former Santa Clara County poet laureate Nils Peterson at the Willow Glen library in December 2016.
-In case you were wondering why I’m only now posting it is because I’ve had this sitting in my “to post” folder for ages!

 What I enjoyed about his overall style, compared to other poetry readings I’ve been to, is that he repeated himself.
-He would recite a poem or thought, and repeat it, in case we didn’t hear him in the first time.
+He would recite a poem or a thought, and repeat it, in case we didn’t hear him for the first time.
 After he would do that, he would take it one step further and make comments on it, as though it were a dialogue between speaker and attendee.
 It helped the audience comprehend what he was saying.
 To me, that was a fun and engaging way to present the material, rather than intoning on it like the work was sacred.
 He made the poetry accessible in this way.

 I think that approach came from his many years of